HubSpot’s Blog Topic Generator – Your Way to Amp Up the Competition

 Tapping Into Traffic

 Answering questions and focusing on your target’s search intent will help, but it’s not enough.
 Your title also needs to perform well on search engines.
 Not only must you use strong keywords (which you’ll have if you understand your target’s search intent), but also create unique titles as well.
-For example, “how to write blog titles” may follow the first two rules, but it’s not very unique.
+For example, “how to write blog titles” may follow the first two rules, but it’s not quite unique.
 There are thousands of blog posts that use this title or a slight variation on it, which means you will be competing directly with all those blog posts for attention on SERPs (search engine results pages).
 A unique blog title will attract the attention of your target audience, bringing more traffic to your page and help to increase your page rankings to boot.

 How HubSpot is Stealing the Number One Spot